 Concussions and Head Injury Evaluations

 Keep your noggin’ safe!
 Whether it was fender bender or a major collision, head injuries, are common in car accidents.
-We use comprehensive testing designed to better diagnose, treat, and care for potential head injuries.
+We use comprehensive testing designed to better diagnose, and care for you, ensuring you get the best possible head injury treatment.

 Who Needs to Be Evaluated?

 Car accidents victims, weekend warriors, young athletes, or employers where head injuries could occur need to get peace of mind.
+Any time you hit your head, there could be a potential for a traumatic brain injury.
 At Pro-Care, we offer an extensive evaluation using an innovative brain scan and testing platform to measure brain activity.

 Concussion care is essential to you and your loved one’s health.
-After a concussion from a car accident, proper diagnoses and timely treatment is key to ensuring recovery.
+After a concussion from a car accident, proper diagnoses and timely head injury treatment is key to ensuring recovery.

 We take car accident injuries seriously, especially when it comes to your head.
 For minor head injuries with concussion-like symptoms, we administer a brain scan test shortly after an injury occurs.
-Additionally, our trained neuro specialist determines head injury severity and works closely with our medical providers to determine proper concussion management.
+Additionally, our trained neuro specialist determines head injury severity and works closely with our medical providers to determine proper concussion management and head injury treatment.

 Brain Scan Testing

 Our brain scan platform utilizes a mixture of neurocognitive tests and an electroencephalogram (aka EEG) to test electrical activity in the brain.
 No poking, no prodding, it’s a non-invasive, pain-free tool to track and record brain wave patterns.
 The EEG uses sensors called electrodes to measure the electrical impulses in your brain.
 Ultimately, those electrical impulses equate to an objective measurement of brain activity.
-The data from the electrodes is collected via a computer and helps us detect potential problems.
+The data from the electrodes is collected via a computer and helps us detect potential problems and help direct head injury treatment.

 Accident Head Injury Treatment Assessment